Simoncld8/EDA_PROJET_SP/README.md

 Simon Claude

 This project was undertaken as part of the "Data Science and Engineering Fullstack" program offered by Jedha.
-Its aim was to fulfill a component of the "Concepteur Développeur en Science des Données" certification.
+Its aim was to fulfill a component of the "Machine Learning Engineer" certification.